andrecoelho/pbe-events/docs/QUESTIONS_IMPORT_API.md

 - **Destructive Operation (Import):** The import endpoint deletes all existing questions AND languages for the event before importing new ones
 - **Language Override (Import):** The languages section in the YAML file completely replaces all event languages
 - **Transaction Safety (Import):** The import operation is wrapped in a database transaction, so either everything is imported or nothing is (atomic operation)
-- **Cascade Deletion:** Deleting languages will cascade delete related questions and question info due to foreign key constraints
+- **Cascade Deletion:** Deleting languages will cascade delete related questions and question translations due to foreign key constraints
 - **No Language Prerequisite:** You don't need to set up languages beforehand - they are defined in the import file
 - **File Size (Import):** Bun handles multipart form data efficiently, but consider reasonable file sizes for browser uploads
 - **Export Format:** The export endpoint generates YAML in the exact same format as the import endpoint expects, including languages